“Ma-ee whats hearts mean?”

 In the early morning, he soars out of bed and pounds down the hall.
 Then he throws himself into my arms.
 I hold him for his special early morning ritual.
 I stoke his back and tightly hug him, not uttering a word.
 Seconds go by with his arm wrapped around my neck.
 His breathing is slow.
 I can feel his heart beat and then he says, “Ma-ee, there are hearts coming out of my head.”
 And I tell him I love him too.

 The Mighty is asking the following: Share with us the moment, if you’ve had it, where you knew everything was going to be okay.
-If you’d like to participate, please send a blog post [email protected] include a photo for the piece, a photo of yourself and 1-2 sentence bio.
+If you’d like to participate, please send a blog post to [email protected] Please include a photo for the piece, a photo of yourself and 1-2 sentence bio.

 Want to end the stigma around disability?
 Like us on Facebook.